A lifeline for last mile communities in Ghana & Uganda

 WaterHarvest has over 37 years of history, originally starting in 1987 as ‘Wells for India’, when founders Dr. Nicholas Grey and his wife Mary visited the state of Rajasthan in north-west India and saw for themselves the hardship faced by people in remote, rural villages affected by drought.

 Today our core values remain the same – to help vulnerable, remote communities to have year-round access to clean drinking water.
 We continue to believe that the best way for us to do this is to partner with local organisations who are deeply rooted in their communities.
-This is how we have always worked in India and our Africa work follows this ethos.
+This is how we worked in India and our Africa work follows this ethos.

 Our approach